makrai/notes/zhou20-instab-of-anal-dataset.md

     Adversarial examples for evaluating reading comprehension systems EMNLP 2017
   * surface pattern overfitting (Gururangan+ 2018)
-  * McCoy+ (2019a): the results of different runs of BERT NLI models have large non-negligible variances on the HANS (McCoy+ 2019b) analysis datasets, contrasting sharply with their stable results on standard validation set across multiple seeds => concerns regarding
+  * McCoy+ (2019a): the results of different runs of BERT NLI models have large variances on the HANS (McCoy+ 2019b) analysis datasets, contrasting sharply with their stable results on standard validation set across multiple seeds
+    => concerns regarding
     * the reliability of results on those datasets,
     * the conclusions made upon these results, and
     * lack of reproducibility (Makel+ 2012)